Your landlord has to go to court to evict you. Here is the process:

 Step 3: Hearing

 Eviction hearings are in Municipal Court at 1339 Chestnut St, 6th Floor.
 You must arrive on time to court, or you will likely lose.
-At the hearing you can sign a judgment by agreement or speak to the judge.
+At the hearing you can have a hearing in front of a judge or sign a judgment by agreement.

 Step 4: Appeal (if applicable)